hugeicons/hugeicons-react/README.md

 ## Live Example

-Explore a live demonstration of HugeIcons React in action at [HugeIcons React Example](https://hugeicons-react.vercel.app/).
+Explore a live demonstration of Hugeicons React in action at [Hugeicons React Example](https://hugeicons-react.vercel.app/).
 This example showcases the versatility and ease of customizing our icons to fit your design needs, providing a hands-on experience with the icon collection.

 ## FAQ

-**Q: How can I download and use free React icons from HugeIcons React Icons?**
+**Q: How can I download and use free React icons from Hugeicons React Icons?**
 A: You can install the package via npm or yarn and then import the react icons into your react components.
 Detailed package installation instructions are provided in the [Installation](#installation) section.

 **Q: Are these React icons customizable in terms of size and color?**